cdisc-org/cdisc-rules-engine/README.md

 This project uses the `black` code formatter, `flake8` linter for python and `prettier` for JSON, YAML and MD.
 It also uses `pre-commit` to run `black`, `flake8` and `prettier` when you commit.
-Both dependencies are added to _requirements-dev.txt_.
+Both dependencies are added to the `dev` dependency group in _pyproject.toml_.

 Setting up `pre-commit` requires one extra step.
 After installing it you have to run: